Tumi107/Git-project-0x01/README.md

-# Git-project-0x01
+# alx-pre_course
-I am an ALX Student and this is my first repository as a software engineer
+I am an ALX Student, this is my first reposity as a full-stack engineer